Pulp Platform Application Layout¶

 packages into subpackages.
 All public identifiers and objects defined

-in submodules are then collected into that module's __init__.py
+in submodules are then collected into that module's __init__.py, from which

 they will be imported by other Pulp Platform modules.